Compare low cost door-to-door prices for airport transfers from Palma Airport to Alcudia with Solhop – Mallorca’s recommended transfer supplier.

-Alcudia is on the north coast of the island and is approximately 59km/37miles from the airport.
-It is roughly a 42-minute car journey and the roads are fairly easy to navigate.
+Alcudia is on the north coast of the island and is approximately 59km (38 miles) from Palma de Mallorca airport.
+PMI is the only international airport serving Alcudia and the island of Mallorca.

 Taxi transfers are really the most comfortable and easiest way to travel from Palma Airport to Alcudia.
-Parking in the summer can be a problem in certain areas around the port, so a taxi transfer is a good option as it eliminates this kind of road stress.
+Parking in the summer can be a problem in many areas, especially around Alcudia port, so a taxi transfer is a good option as it eliminates this kind of stress.
+The shuttle to Alcudia might be a bit cheaper for those on a budget but the private transfer is the quickest as it doesn’t stop along the way.

-Palma airport taxi area is directly outside the arrivals building on the ground floor.
-There are usually a lot of taxi waiting and available but during busy times it is possible that you will have to wait in the queue.
-The taxis should charge a fixed price but get a price before the start of your journey as there are variables that can mean a higher than expected price.
+Palma Airport taxis can be found directly outside arrivals on the ground floor.
+There are usually taxis waiting but it is likely that you will have to wait in the queue, especially in high season.
+The taxis should charge a standard price but do get a quote before the start of your journey as there are variables that can mean a higher than expected end cost.

 Bear in mind that the airport taxis at Palma airport will often only take a maximum of 4 persons per taxi.
 So if you are a party of five, even if one is a baby, you will need to take two taxis.
-Also, it is worth noting that taxis at the airport don’t always carry child safety seats.
+In this case its much better to pre-book a minivan or minibus.
+Also, it is worth noting that taxis at the airport don’t normally carry child safety or baby seats.

 If you have decided to take a taxi transfer from Palma airport it would be advisable to pre-book a private transfer in advance as it can be cost-effective especially if you are a large party.
-We recommend Alcudia based Taxi Transfer firms like AT Mallorca, as they know all the locations in and around Alcudia and you can pay in cash to the driver.
+We recommend the fully licensed Spain based company Solhop.com – tel +34 693 900 900.

-If you decide to hire a car at Palma airport in order to get to Alcudia, note that it is relatively easy and the dive isn’t too far or taxing.
+If you decide to hire a car at Palma airport in order to get to Alcudia, note that it is relatively easy and the drive isn’t too far or taxing.

 Simply exit the airport and get onto the main highway following the signs to Palma.
 You will join the Autovia Ma-19 to Palma city.
 If your hire car was collected from one of the car hire sites next to the airport on the east side, then you simply join the main highway by the gas station, this is only one junction earlier.